-In 2017, Heartfield’s anti-fascist antiwar collages are no longer simply reminders.
-They’re powerful political art speaking to the current state of American politics.
-Heartfield risked his life to make it clear there are no “alternative facts.”
-There is only the reality that ugliness of thought leads directly to the ugliest of actions.
+In 2017, Heartfield’s anti-fascist antiwar collages are not simply warnings from another era.
+They are powerful political art that speaks directly to the current state of American politics.
+During WWII, Heartfield constantly risked his life to make it clear there are no “alternate facts.”
+There is only the truth that ugliness of thought quickly leads to the ugliest of actions.

 John Heartfield designed covers for brochures and announcements (Dada) as early as 1916.
 During World War II, all sides used leaflets and brochures as propaganda tools.
-If one accepts the definition that propaganda is using lies to convince someone or some group of people that something very bad for them is actually very good for them, then Heartfield did not believe in practicing the art of propaganda.
+Let’s define propaganda as the use of lies to convince someone or some group of people that something bad for them is actually good for them.
+Heartfield insisted that all his political art contained the elements of truth.

-Heartfield showed that facts could be revealed by taking reality and rearranging its elements to reveal the true nature of bad actors.
-A major goal of a powerful political art museum would be to use images to take the words of hypocritical politicians and turn them against them.
+During the Weimar Republic and WWII, Heartfield showed that reality could be shown by taking propaganda and rearranging its elements to show the true aims of bad actors.
+A major goal of a powerful political art museum is to take alternate facts and turn them into real facts.

-John Heartfield’s anti-Nazi anti fascist montages for covers of brochures were often more effective than the rhetorical propaganda contained within.
+John Heartfield’s anti-Nazi anti-fascist montages for covers of brochures were more effective than the words contained within them.